CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Abstract

 \section{Abstract}

-Database Management Systems (DBMSs) process a given query by creating an execution plan, which is subsequently executed, to compute the query's result.
+Database Management Systems (DBMSs) process a given query by creating a query plan, which is subsequently executed, to compute the query's result.
 Deriving an efficient query plan is challenging, and both academia and industry have invested decades into researching query optimization.
-Despite this, DBMSs are prone to performance issues, where a DBMS produces an inefficient query plan that might lead to the slow execution of a query.
+Despite this, DBMSs are prone to performance issues, where a DBMS produces an unexpectedly inefficient query plan that might lead to the slow execution of a query.
 Finding such issues is a longstanding problem and inherently difficult, because no ground truth information on an expected execution time exists.
-In this work, we propose \emph{Cardinality Estimation Restriction Testing} (\method), a novel technique that detects performance issues through the lens of cardinality estimation.
-Given a query on a database, \method derives a more restrictive query (\emph{e.g.}, by replacing a \lstinline{LEFT JOIN} with an \lstinline{INNER JOIN}), whose estimated number of rows should not exceed the number of estimated rows for the original query. \method tests cardinality estimators specifically, because they were shown to be the most important component for query optimization; thus, we expect that finding and fixing such issues might result in the highest performance gains.
-In addition, we found that some other kinds of query optimization issues are exposed by the unexpected cardinality estimation, which can also be detected by \method. \method is a black-box technique that does not require access to the source code; DBMSs expose query plans via the \lstinline{EXPLAIN} statement. \method eschews executing queries, which is costly and prone to performance fluctuations.
+In this work, we propose \emph{Cardinality Estimation Restriction Testing} (\method), a novel technique that finds performance issues through the lens of cardinality estimation.
+Given a query on a database, \method derives a more restrictive query (\emph{e.g.}, by replacing a \lstinline{LEFT JOIN} with an \lstinline{INNER JOIN}), whose estimated number of rows should not exceed the estimated number of rows for the original query. \method tests cardinality estimation specifically, because it was shown to be the most important part for query optimization; thus, we expect that finding and fixing cardinality-estimation issues might result in the highest performance gains.
+In addition, we found that other kinds of query optimization issues can be exposed by unexpected estimated cardinalities, which can also be found by \method. \method is a black-box technique that does not require access to the source code; DBMSs expose query plans via the \lstinline{EXPLAIN} statement. \method eschews executing queries, which is costly and prone to performance fluctuations.
 We evaluated \method on three widely used and mature DBMSs, MySQL, TiDB, and CockroachDB. \method found \numbugs unique issues, of which \numfixedbugs issues were fixed and \numconfirmedbugs confirmed by the developers.
 We expect that this new angle on finding performance bugs will help DBMS developers in improving DMBSs' performance.